 5. Back in time at the Egyptian Museum

 The Egyptian Museum is home to the world’s greatest collection of ancient Egyptian artifacts.
 You can even see real preserved mummies in the mummy.
 It is a highly recommended thing to do in Cairo.
-Plan about spending 2 – 4 hours in the museum.
+Plan to spend 2 – 4 hours in the museum.

-An entrance tickets cost 120 EL (~ $6 USD).
+An entrance ticket costs 200 EGP (~ $8 USD).
 Get your tickets here.
-To visit the mummy rooms, a separate ticket can be purchased inside at the mummy rooms.
+To visit the mummy rooms, a separate ticket can be purchased inside the mummy rooms.